Back

 Restart this test

-• 2) If your brother wants to become a musician, he has to must have to practise every day.
+• 1) If your brother wants to become a musician, he have to must has to practise every day.

-• 6) If you want a good room you must have to has to book in advance.
+• 2) If you want a good room you have to must has to book in advance.

-• 9) It's raining.
-He have to has to must take his umbrella.
+• 3) It's raining.
+He have to must has to take his umbrella.

 LIKE US